Angels hire Braves’ Perry Minasian as new general manager

 Minasian spent the past three years in the Braves’ front office with GM Alex Anthopoulos, including the past two seasons as Atlanta’s vice president of baseball operations.
 Minasian also worked for Anthopoulos during his previous nine seasons with the Toronto Blue Jays, where Minasian became the club’s director of pro scouting.

 His new team has endured five straight losing seasons for the first time since 1977, and its winning percentage over the past two seasons is the Angels’ worst two-year run since 1992-93.
-Los Angeles hasn’t won a playoff game since 2009, winning the AL West and reaching the postseason just once in that 11-year span.
+Los Angeles has won the AL West and reached the postseason just once in the past 11 seasons.

-The 40-year-old Minasian has been in baseball since he was an 8-year-old batboy for the Texas Rangers, where his father, Zack, was the team’s clubhouse manager.
-He became a clubhouse attendant and eventually an advance scout for the Rangers before serving as an assistant to manager Buck Showalter.
+“There’s a lot of talent on this roster,” Minasian said.
+“Mike Trout, Anthony Rendon, two of the best players in the game, and then it’s a great mix of veterans and youth, and I think that’s really important in this game.
+On the mound, I think we’re talented.
+There’s some younger arms there that have a chance to improve, and I look forward to going to spring training and seeing how they work.
+I’m really ecstatic about the roster that we have.”

 Minasian won an extensive competition to replace Eppler, who was fired Sept.
 27 by Moreno after Los Angeles finished its fifth consecutive losing season in his tenure.
 The Angels also made deep cuts in their scouting department earlier this year with furloughs during the coronavirus pandemic.

-While Minasian has a stellar baseball pedigree, his hiring follows Moreno’s pattern of signing untested general managers eager for their own teams and willing to work around the wealthy owner’s desire to be involved in baseball decisions.
+While Minasian has a stellar baseball pedigree, his hiring follows Moreno’s pattern of signing untested general managers eager to run their own teams and willing to work around the wealthy owner’s desire to be involved in baseball decisions.

 Minasian is the third first-time GM hired by Moreno since he bought the Angels in 2003.
 The fourth, Jerry Dipoto, had been an interim general manager in Arizona for less than three months.